r-keegan/di-workshop-01-intro-to-p5/README.md

 ```

 **What does background do?**
+Combines all the channels/variables of Red, Blue and Green to create a combined colour.

 **What happens if you change the order of the letters in background?
 What does
 this tell you about how the computer uses them?**
+They change colour based on the order it is set.
+Meaning it must impliment them sequentially.

 **What happens if you change the number of letters?**
+It again changes the colour, but only up to 4.

 **What happens if you change the letters for different ones?**
+it either disappears, crashes or turns white.

 # Sketch B